-CILC applies a salary structure that is laid down in the CILC labour code (rechtspositieregeling).
-The CILC labour code follows the code of partner organisation VNG International.
+CILC applies a salary structure that is laid down in the CILC employment charter (rechtspositieregeling).

-The members of the Supervisory Board receive no compensation for their work.
+The members of the Supervisory committee receive no compensation for their work.

-The remuneration of the Board of Directors also falls within the CILC labour code.
-The salaries of the Board of Directors remain well under the provisions of the Compensation Act Senior officials of public and semi-public sector (Wet Bezoldiging Topfunctionarissen publieke en semipublieke sector (WNT).
-The WNT has set the boundaries when the Board of Trustees determines the salaries of the members of the Board of Directors.
-The Board of Trustees takes inter alia into account the individual experience and the remuneration received in previous functions.
+The remuneration of the Board also falls within the scales of the CILC employment charter.
+The salaries of the Board (Willem van Nieuwkerk and Eric Vincken) remain well under the provisions of the Compensation Act Senior officials of public and semi-public sector (Wet Bezoldiging Topfunctionarissen publieke en semipublieke sector (WNT).
+The WNT has set the boundaries when the Supervisory committee determines the salaries of the members of the Board.
+The Supervisory committee takes inter alia into account the individual experience and the remuneration received in previous functions.